Blog posts & articles

 • Declining happiness and social trust in the US and parts of Europe combine to explain the rise and direction of political polarisation and anti-system votes

-Find out more about the “wallet test” and the other results, as well as a ranking of the world’s happiest countries, in the World Happiness Report 2025.
+Find out more about the “wallet test” and the other results and find the ranking of the world’s happiest countries in the World Happiness Report 2025.

 So - how could you encourage acts of kindness in your organisation...?